 First things first- What is a Real Estate ISA, and why does it matter?

-An ISA is an inside person who handles lead follow-up, cold calls, and prospects new leads that come in online or over the phone and ensures that all of your new leads that come in are contacted immediately.
-Sadly, this skill and responsibility is overlooked in many businesses, and frankly not given enough importance.
+An ISA is an inside person who handles lead follow-up, cold calls, and prospects new leads that come in online or over the phone and ensures that all of your new leads are contacted immediately.
+Sadly, this skill and responsibility is overlooked in many businesses and frankly not given enough importance.

 According to studies, 47% of buyers identify responsiveness and speed of response as the #1 attribute they look for when searching for an agent.

 If you are wondering if you should have an ISA in your team, ask yourself these questions: